Dan503/Swordion/README.md

 Install a local php server on your computer.

 I use <a href="http://www.easyphp.org/">EasyPHP Devserver</a> with the <a href="http://www.easyphp.org/save-module-virtualhostsmanager-vc9-latest.php">Virtual Host Manager</a> plugin.
 Once you've got it working it's great... but it uses port 80 by default which can make the initial install difficult.
-You need to manually change it to a different port (I use port 8080) in your computers hosts file.
+You need to manually change it to a different port (I use port 8080) in the appache file.
+Right click easyPHP icon in bottom right corner of screen > Configuration > Apache.
+Then find/replace all occurances of ":80" with ":8080".

 ####Installing Easy PHP local server (PC only)